denisov-vlad/simple-snowplow/README.md

 To install Simple Snowplow locally, follow these steps:

 1. Make sure you have Docker and Docker Compose installed on your machine.
+2. Run `./simple_snowplow/utils/download_scripts.sh` to download JS files.
-2. Run the following command to start the application using Docker Compose:
+3. Run the following command to start the application using Docker Compose:
    ```shell
    docker-compose up
    ```